-(1) Use of Estimates
+(k) Use of Estimates

-In preparing the Organization's financial statements in conformity with GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+In preparing the Organization's financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-(m) Income Taxes
+(1) Income Taxes

 The Organization qualifies as an organization formed for charitable purposes under Section 501(c)(3) of the Internal Revenue Code (IRC) and is generally not subject to income tax.
 However, income from certain activities not directly related to the Organization's tax-exempt purpose is subject to taxation as unrelated business income.
-In addition, the Organization is not a private foundation under Section 509(a)(1).
+In addition, the Organization is not a private foundation under Section 509(a)(1) of the IRC.

-(n) Summarized Financial Information for 2017
+(m) Summarized Financial Information for 2018

 The financial statements include certain prior year summarized comparative information in total but not by net asset class.
 Also, the financial statements do not include a full presentation of the statement of functional expenses, as certain prior year summarized comparative information is presented in total but not by functional classification.
 In addition, the financial statements do not include full financial statement disclosures for the prior year.
-Such information does not include sufficient detail to constitute a presentation in conformity with GAAP.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2017, from which the summarized information was derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2018, from which the summarized information was derived.

-(o) Reclassifications
+(n) Reclassifications